Asterisrep/hal_nerf_2/README.md

 ../hal_nerf/workspace
 ```

-3) Compose the image with this command :
+3) Compose the image with this command:

 ```bash
 docker build -t your_image_name .